EricPonvelle/amazonGCQS/_posts/2021-01-22-getting-amazon-gift-cards.md

     1. **Delivery Date** - Select when to deliver the digital card.
 The default is immediately.
     ![A calendar pops up to select a date to send the card.](selectAdate.png)
     1. **Complete Transaction** - Either add the card(s) to your cart or select Buy It Now to immediately purchase the card with your default payment method.
 For more information on completing the purchase, see the [**Proceed to Checkout**](https://www.amazon.com/gp/help/customer/display.html/ref=help_search_1-1?ie=UTF8&nodeId=201889290&qid=1611635317&sr=1-1){:target="_blank"} topic in the Amazon Help Documentation.

+Once purchased and shipped, the gift card is ready for redemption by the recipent.
+See the **Redeeming and Using an Amazon Gift Card** section for more information on the next steps of this process.